-The overall responsibility for the quality management system of the program is assigned to the team manager together with the head of the Department of Biology.

-The head of the Department of Biology is also the editor-in-chief of the final reports and this scheme protocol.
+The overall responsibility for the quality management system of the program is assigned to the head of the Unit for Microbiology.
+The head of the Unit for Microbiology is also the editor-in-chief of the final reports and this scheme protocol.